devilyouwei/NVimmer/README.md

 **Script Fail**

 -   During the process of installations, the script may fail to download something, especially in China.
 -   If the script is interrupted or exit with errors, please run it again, until it success, or try to change the network environment.
 -   After all the installations are finished, if nvim still doesn't work well, same with point 2, try again!
 -   For the first time to start nvim, please restart terminal and then reopen nvim.

 **Monaco Nerd Fonts**

-Use wget (must) to download the font, and then open a terminal preference to config the font to `Monaco Nerd Font`
+Use wget (must) to download the font, and then open the terminal preference to change the font to `Monaco Nerd Font`

 ```bash
 wget https://github.com/devilyouwei/linux-font/blob/master/Monaco/Nerd/YaheiMonacoNerd.ttf?raw=true -O ~/.fonts/MonacoNerdMono.ttf